LAjoyan/sakila_lab_lilit_ajoyan/README.md

 - Load and register database tables in pandas.
 - Explore the database using SQL queries and pandas for analysis.
 - Generate visualizations and build an interactive dashboard with Evidence.

+## Refined Schema

+Refined tables are created from the staging schema to provide clean, analysis-ready data.
+These tables are used for visualizations and dashboards.